vedxyz/cc-reactor-controller/README.md

 - `/reactor`, if installing for the main computer (the one with GUI output)

 For a peripheral data server, you must first run `configureserver.lua`, provided you've already run `updater.lua` and acquired all the files.

-For the main computer, you may want to create a `startup.lua` file in the root directory containing the code `shell.run("/reactor/main.lua")`
+For the main computer, you may want to create a `startup.lua` file in the root directory containing the code `shell.run("/reactor/main.lua")`.
+Alternatively, run `configuremain.lua` to set a static number of connected structures and create a `startup.lua` file.
+(Setting a static number of connected structures helps with startup times)

 ----------